Mariano Rumor: Secretary of Christian Democracy

 In January 1964, Rumor was elected the DC secretary, holding the office until January 1969 and leading the party in a complex phase of government cooperation with the socialists.
-In the five years leading the DC, Rumor tried to reassure the moderate electorate, in an attempt to recover the consensus lost in the previous elections.
+In the five years leading the DC, Rumor tried to reassure the moderate electorate in an attempt to recover the consensus lost in the previous elections.

 Rumor embodied the typical characteristics of the Dorotheans: caution, moderation, the propensity for mediation rather than for decision, attention to practical and concrete topics, rather than to major strategies, the representation of the interests of the provincial middle class, the privileged link with the public administration, with the Catholic world and with direct farmers.
-In the general elections of 1968, the DC managed to increase its votes, albeit slightly, gaining 39% of votes.
+In the 1968 Italian general election, the DC managed to increase its votes, albeit slightly, gaining 39% of votes.
 This result was experienced as a success by the Rumor secretariat and he became a natural candidate for the leadership of the government.

 First term as prime minister

 On 13 December 1968, Mariano Rumor was sworn in as prime minister for the first time, leading a government composed of Christian Democrats, Socialists and Republicans.
 During his first term as prime minister, a number of progressive reforms were carried out.